antonc42/cs406-project/DOC.md

 # Caveats

 - If a forward zone is to be configured on the BIND DNS server, not just any zone can be used.
   - If a zone such as `google.com` were configured on the server, it would not be usable by anyone in the world except those users of the particular DNS server.
   - Although it is possible to "over-ride" a zone in this way, it is not recommended.
- - Instead, a real domain name may be purchased from a domain registrar and set to use the BIND DNS server as its authoratative DNS server.
+  - Instead, a real domain name may be purchased from a domain registrar and set to use the BIND DNS server as its authoritative DNS server.
   - Then and only then will the zone be valid world-wide.
   - Note that, for the purposes of experimentation or local use, any zone may be used.
 - This guide assumes some basic familiarity with the Linux command line and the RedHat/CentOS/Fedora family of distributions.

 # Install CentOS 7

 1. Start the machine with a CentOS install DVD inserted.
 Select the CD drive as the boot device, if necessary.

+<div class="page-break"></div>

 2. When the CentOS install DVD boots, select "Install CentOS 7" from the menu using the arrow keys and hit the Enter key.
 ![boot menu selection](images/centos-install-001.png)